nowshad-hasan/interview-preparation/preparations/database.md

 MySQL is an open-source relational database management system (RDBMS).
 The name is derived from a combination of “My” which stands for the name of the daughter of the co-founder Michael Widenius, and “SQL” which is stands for Structured Query Language.

 MySQL is owned by Oracle, though initially owned and sponsored by a single for-profit firm, the Swedish company MYSQLAB.
 The MYSQL development project makes its source code accessible under the GNU General Public License terms, including a range of propriety agreements.
 You can get various paid editions with additional functionality for propriety use.

+* <b>What is RDBMS?
+How is it different from DBMS?</b></br>
+RDBMS stands for Relational Database Management System.
+The key difference here, compared to DBMS, is that RDBMS stores data in the form of a collection of tables and relations can be defined between the common fields of these tables.
+Most modern database management systems like MySQL, Microsoft SQL Server, Oracle, IBM DB2 and Amazon Redshift are based on RDBMS.

 * <b>What is MySQL?</b></br>